 By Simran Rohra

 The Stock exchange is a market in which securities are traded.
-A security is an entity committed as a guarante of the fulfilment of a contract.
+Security is an entity committed as a guarantee of the fulfillment of a contract.
 This shall cause a penalty in case of the default.
 We can also call them shares.
 These are shares of various companies that saw it fit to go public.
-A company usually goes public when its wants to raise money.
+A company usually goes public when it wants to raise money.
 By going public, shares of the company are put up on the stock market.
-Interested buyers are fre to purchase these shares.
+Interested buyers are free to purchase these shares.
 This being said, stocks may not always be sold by the company directly to a buyer.
 The Stock exchange is a complex and orderly market where investors can sell to one another through brokers.

 These changes and developments are extremely random and may not always be the truth.
 They can be predicted to an extent due to experience and familiarity with the field.